 Every entity, including an LLC, has its own Moldova subsidiary laws that you must follow.
 LLCs need share capital of at least 5,400 MDL, and at least 40% of that money must get deposited at registration.
 The other 60% needs deposited within six months of incorporation.
 LLCs also operate using no more than 50 shareholders and at least one appointed manager and one administrator appointed by the General Meeting of the Shareholders.

 Since your LLC is a locally incorporated entity, you’re also responsible for taxes.
 Every LLC needs to submit annual audited financial statements to the Moldovan commercial registry.

-Benefits of Going Through the Moldova Subsidiary Setup Process
+Benefits of Setting Up a Moldova Subsidiary

 Completing the Moldova subsidiary setup process will allow you to work freely in the country.
 Many companies choose to incorporate their subsidiary as an LLC because it gives them the most benefits and is relatively easy to set up.
 Your parent company will also not have to worry about gaining liability from the subsidiary, and the subsidiary will be somewhat independent of the parent company.